0x444454/mandel_CmodA7/README.md

 We also use almost all external SRAM for the framebuffer (960x544 = 522240 bytes out of 524288).

 ![screenshots](media/mandel_CmodA7-FPGA_summary.png)

+# FAQ

+###Is my Cmod A7-15T supported ?

+I only have a Cmod A7-35T, but the 15T should work if decreasing the number of Mandel cores to 7.
+This is because the 15T has half the DSPs of the 35T.
+See [build instructions](sources/README.md) for more info.

+###Why resolution is only to 960x544 ?

+The Cmod A7 board only has 512 KB (524288 bytes) of SRAM.
+We use one byte per pixel and fill it almost completely because 960x544 = 522240.
+Note that height is 544 instead of 540 (1080/2), otherwise many displays will think we are using 1080i (interlaced).

+I tried upscaling to 1920x1080 but my displays won't sync.
+I think this could be due to limitations of the Cmod A7 (or a bug in the upscaler :-).
+So I decided to keep it simple.

+###I have a Basys 3 FPGA board.
+Will this work ?

+No, but this will: https://github.com/0x444454/mandel_basys3

 # LICENSE